ludwigprager/ArgoCD-POC/README.md

 ```

 ## Prerequisites
 - a linux machine.
 Any distribution should work fine.
+Or macOS with Darwin.
 - docker, docker-compose, jq, yq, wget installed

 ## How this POC works